RRoundTable/EEN-with-Keras/README.md

 ## Introduction

-Facebook AI research implemented error encoding network by pytorch.

-I want to EEN implemented by keras too.

-But, There are people who have limited GPU resources.
-So, I reduced input image size and made it smaller network.
+This is an unofficial implementation of Error Encoding Networks which is originally developed by Facebook AI Research using Keras.

+To alleviate the necessity of GPU resources, the smaller network is used by reducing the size of an input image.

 ## Thanks to

-I was sponsored by [EpiSys Science](http://episci-inc.com/).

-This company has a passion for 'uncertainty detection' in deep learning.
+This project is independently sponsored by [EpiSys Science](http://episci-inc.com/) which research is mainly focused on **uncertainty detection** in deep learning.

-## Error_Encoding_Network
+## Error Encoding Network

-In the [paper](https://arxiv.org/pdf/1711.04994.pdf), it is based on a simple idea of disentangling components of the future state which are predictable.
+This [paper](https://arxiv.org/pdf/1711.04994.pdf) is branched on a simple idea which is disentangled components of the predictable future state.

-As a result, it is able to consistently generate diverse predictions without the need for alternating minimization over a latent space or adversarial training.
+As a result, it is able to consistently generate diverse predictions without minimizing the alternating latent space or adversarial training.

 ## Model structure

-Train latent variable model with alternating minimization.
+The model is trained to alternate minimizing latent variable model.

 ![structure](./img/een-crop.png)